 Is (Digital) History More Than an Argument about the Past?
-(Spring 2012 version)
+(2012 revision)

 Permalink for this paragraph 1 Digital history is one more historiographical development since World War 2 that has challenged professional historians’ definition of scholarship.
 If oral history and quantitative social history questioned the primacy of the written document and an elite focus, they and public history challenged the centrality of the researcher trained in academic history departments, and postmodernism undermined the authority of categories.1 The central issue is not whether the online world has infected humanities scholars in the U.S. with intellectual challenges (and status anxiety) but what new forms these are taking and the new professional and intellectual questions that digital history poses for historians.2 As younger scholars worry about what “counts” as scholarship in an online universe, fearing that their senior colleagues will not respect anything other than monographs published by university presses, they partly replay previous waves of concern about professional legitimation.

 Permalink for this paragraph 0 Other chapters in this book illustrate the degree to which historians have continued to extend long-term changes in the discipline.
 The use of databases for notes is a more sophisticated version of electronic note-taking that started with the first laptops.
 Mapping locations of community events and resources is an extension of quantitative social history’s wrestling with data.
 Social history “from the bottom up” becomes more intense and more public when members of a community can more easily contribute to and discover work about their shared history.
 Creating videogames out of history is in some ways a new version of simulation role-playing teachers have used for decades.